There are three UNESCO World Heritage Sites in Palestine. All of these sites are cultural properties.

 The Hebron/Al-Khalil Old Town is the newest site to be added to the list of UNESCO World Heritage Sites in Palestine.
 This cultural site is best known for its use of local limestone in building this entire town from the 13th to the early 16th century.
-The main feature within the town is the Al mosque-Ibrahimn or the tomb of the Patriarchs.
+The main feature of the town is the Al mosque-Ibrahim or the tomb of the Patriarchs.
 These tombs were located inside a compound that in itself was built in the 1st century CE.
-The site is also notable as the pilgrimage site for 3 monotheistic religions: Islam, Judaism and Christianity.
+The site is also notable as the pilgrimage site for 3 monotheistic religions: Islam, Judaism, and Christianity.

 View the list of all of the UNESCO World Heritage sites I have visited on my travels.